 - In about one year - the excess risk of coronary heart disease is half of that of smokers.

 - In about five years - the Stroke risk is reducing to that of a nonsmoker.

-- In about 10 years - the lung cancer risk is about half that of smokers.
+- In about ten years - the lung cancer risk is nearly half that of smokers.
 The risk of cancer of the mouth, throat, esophagus, bladder, cervix, and pancreas also decreased.

 - In about 15 years - the risk of coronary heart disease is that of a nonsmoker.